Parenting & Pandemic Pressures

 The pandemic changed everything.
 And we know that families with school-aged children and teens faced unexpected challenges that no other group experienced.

-On May 13, a panel of local experts will share what they know about pandemic-related pressures on families living, working and schooling in Whistler.
+On May 13, a panel of local experts shared what they know about pandemic-related pressures on families living, working and schooling in Whistler.

-Later, participants will move to facilitated breakout room discussions for the opportunity to make connections and engage in conversations that have the potential change the outlook for families with school-aged children and teens.
+Later, participants moved to facilitated breakout room discussions for the opportunity to make connections and engage in conversations that have the potential change the outlook for families with school-aged children and teens.

 - Sue Oakey, parent, teacher and librarian at Spring Creek Elementary

 - Jackie Dickinson, parent, Executive Director at Whistler Community Services

 - Diana Chan, business owner, employer, Chair of Whistler Chamber of Commerce Board of Directors

 - Izumi Inoue, parent, Settlement Worker at Whistler Welcome Centre